Vancleeff/retroachievements/Sets/Technomage/README.md

 #### GoLame
 You will have to kill the Golem without taking any damage.
 Before starting the fight, equip a bow, the Frost Bolt, the Magic Amulet and the Speed Boots.
 After the beginning of the fight, a flying mob will pop, use your Frost Bolt freeze him, giving you some time to position yourself on a safer place.
 Wait for the boss to stop his attack and activate your speed boots and run towards the left of the room.
 The mobs will lose your tracking and you will be out of range for the boss.
 Switch to the Lightning spell and alternate between spells and arrows to kill the Golem with ranged attack.

+#### Tough Nut
+Prepare yourself for a hard fight.
+To maximize the benefits of your 3 potions, be sure to have 3 Large Combined Potions in your inventory.
+I suggest to equip the Merlin's cape because a lot of damage will come from enemies' spells.
+During the first phase of the fight, try to stay at the beginning of the room, you will have less adds to deal with.
+Use your most powerful spell when you have enough mana to quickly drop the HP of the boss and make him move to the next platform.
+When it's done, go put the crystal at the center of the room and pass the bridge, you can try to stay on the bridge as long as possible if you can hit the boss with arrows and spells, this way you will be able to make some back and forth to avoid adds and damage and even get some natural regeneration.
+Continue to do that until the last platform (don't forget to make pauses between each phases to naturally regen your HP), after placing all the crystals you will have to continue to hit the boss several times to finish the fight, this part seems a little random so if you are totally unlucky, it can take a moment to trigger the end of the fight, be patient... or lucky.
+Congratz, you've mastered the game !